AzureDemos/KubernetesLab/Documentation/LookingIntoTheCode/README.md

 ![Start Up](images/services.png)

-Within the CongigureServices method we have registered these services and the configuration into the IOC container, so they can be injected into our HomeController.cs
+Within the ConfigureServices method we have registered these services and the configuration into the IOC container, so they can be injected into our HomeController.cs

 ![Start Up](images/ioc.png)

-Home Controller
+## Home Controller

 The HomeController takes the Configuration, ServiceLocator and APIService in its constructor.
 It then call thes API and builds a Model to display the config to the user and the response from the API